UFLCEN3031-10b/Terra_Tactus/README.md

 ## Unstarted Features

 - A subscriber's portal where subscribers can view all the curriculum that an admin chooses for them to see.
+(Desecribed in further detail by clicking on the link above.)

 ### Screenshots
 The homepage.